DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	numero,
-	nome,
-	hp
-FROM
-	Pokemon
-WHERE
-	hp > 0 AND hp < 100
+SELECT numero, nome, hp FROM Pokemon WHERE hp > 0 AND hp < 100 ORDER BY hp ASC, nome ASC;
-ORDER BY
-	hp ASC,
-	nome ASC
-;

 ```